tillitis/tkey-ssh-ca/README.md

 If you want to, you can allow anyone to request a certificate.
 If you want to allow this, start the `tkey-ssh-ca` with the `--insecure` flag.
-NOTE WELL: Anyone who requests a cert and presents a public key will get a cert!
+NOTE WELL: Anyone who requests a certificate and presents a public key will get a certificate!

 If, on the other hand, you want to allow just a list of approved identities to request a cert: Get the users' public keys and place